miladrahimi/php-jwt/README.md

 #### Custom Rules

-You create your own rules if the built-in ones cannot meet your needs.
-To create a rule, you must implement the `Rule` interface like the following example that shows `Even` rule which is going to check if the given claim is an even number or not:
+You create your own Rules if the built-in ones cannot meet your needs.
+To create a Rule, you must implement the `Rule` interface like the following example that shows the `Even` Rule which is going to check if the given claim is an even number or not:

 ```php
 use MiladRahimi\Jwt\Exceptions\ValidationException;